gbdfxilhn/SelfAssessment/Skills/JavaScript.md

   - getters and setters
   - __proto__
   - prototype
-  - equality operators
+  - equality operators 🖐 used
-  - logical operators
+  - logical operators 🖐 used
-  - bitwise operators
+  - bitwise operators 🖐 used
   - ternary operator
-  - void
+  - void 🖐 used
   - yield
   - await
   - template literal
   - strict mode
-  - delete
+  - delete 🖐 used
   - in
   - super
   - Symbol
   - Reflect
 - Statements
-  - if
+  - if 🖐 used
-  - while
+  - while 🖐 used
-  - do..while
+  - do..while 🖐 used
-  - for
+  - for 🖐 used
-  - for..in
+  - for..in 🖐 used
-  - for..of
+  - for..of 🖐 used
   - for await
   - throw
-  - break
+  - break 🖐 used
-  - continue
+  - continue 🖐 used
-  - import
+  - import 🖐 used
-  - export
+  - export 🖐 used
   - label
-  - try..catch
+  - try..catch 🎓 known
-  - switch
+  - switch 🖐 used
-  - class
+  - class 👂 heard
   - new Error
   - with
 - Functions
-  - function declaration
+  - function declaration 🖐 used
-  - function expression
+  - function expression 🖐 used
-  - return
+  - return 🖐 used
-  - default parameters
+  - default parameters 🖐 used
   - functional object
 - Data structures
-  - Array
+  - Array 🖐 used
   - mixin
   - extend
-  - typed arrays
+  - typed arrays 🎓 known
-  - Map
+  - Map 👂 heard
   - Set
   - undefined
-  - null
+  - null 👂 heard
-  - Proxy
+  - Proxy 👂 heard
   - weak collections
-  - timers
+  - timers 🎓 known
   - EventEmitter
   - RegExp
   - Date
   - BigInt
 - Infrastructure
   - V8
-  - Node.js
+  - Node.js 👂 heard
   - npm
-  - prettier
+  - prettier 🖐 used
   - MDN